 Inclusions Meal plan : Breakfast Meal plan : Dinner Airport Transfer : Arrival Airport Transfer : Departure Government Taxes/VAT/ Service Charges Hotel Cab for sightseeing (Transport include private vehicle (Scorpio / xylo ).)
 Others : Other Inclusions (01 06 DBL ROOM FOR 12 ADULTS WITH BREAKFAST AND DINNER

 Arrive at Leh

 Welcome at the Leh airport from where you'll be transferred to hotel in your private vehicle.
 Check-in at the hotel.
 Acclimatizing to the altitude is very important journey before doing ...

-Welcome at the airport from where you’ll be transferred to your hotel in private vehicle.
+Welcome at the Leh airport from where you'll be transferred to hotel in your private vehicle.
 Check-in at the hotel.
-Acclimatizing to the altitude is very important journey before doing an...
+Acclimatizing to the altitude is very important journey before doing any activity s...